namispark/Lovense/README.md

 At the end it will disconnect the toy.

 1. The folder "source_code" contains the C++ code.
-In that archive you will find a visual studio project together with the C++ files.
+Here you will find a visual studio project together with the C++ files.
 If you want to compile the visual studio project on your PC, then you need to set the configuration to "Release".
 You can use Visual Studio Community.